mikolajkalwa/employmentain/README.md

 $ docker compose up
 ```

 The Personal Data Service listens on port 3000.
 It exposes one endpoint: `localhost:3000/api/v1/commands/run` which accepts POST requests.
-The body should contain JSON object with one file `id` in range 100-120.
+The body should contain JSON object with one field `id` in range 100-120.

 Example:
 ```json